joinpursuit/AC_4_Web/units/html/lessons/html_list_link_img_tags.md

 <img src="http://www.readersdigest.ca/wp-content/uploads/2013/03/6-facts-to-know-before-owning-a-puppy.jpg" alt="Puppy!"/>
 ```

 Aw cute!
 But wow that picture is _huge_!
 Luckily the `img` tag also accepts `width` and `height` attributes.
 In later lessons, we'll learn how to use CSS to format our images in a much better way, but for now using the `width` and `height` attributes will do the job!
 By setting our `width` and `height` to `300`, we are actually setting them both equal to 300 pixels in height and width.
+Writing style attributes directly into the HTML is called inline markup.
+This is generally bad practice; later we will learn cleaner ways to style our HTML.

 ```html
 <h2>Images</h2>